c-h-russell-walker/chefscollab/wp-content/plugins/hl-twitter/readme.txt

 2. Default widget styling with the WordPress TwentyTen theme.

 == Changelog ==

+= 2013.1.25 =
+* Updated to Twitter 1.1 API
+* Fixed notice caused by importing no tweets
+* Fixed issue when creating fulltext indexes in non-MyISAM tables
+* Fixed general API handling to prevent errors from appearing
+* Removed caching of images locally

 = 2011.7.30 =
 * Updated to support WordPress 3.2